Ermin Zec

-Ermin Zec (born 18 February 1988) is a Bosnian professional footballer who plays as a forward or as a winger.
+Ermin Zec (born 18 February 1988) is a Bosnian former professional footballer who played as a forward or as a winger.

 Club career

 In 2007, Zec signed for Šibenik where he quickly established himself in the first team.
 He was voted best young Bosnian player of the year in 2009 by journalists.
 In a voting where all the captains in the Croatian League participated, Zec was voted the best player of the league in 2009.

 In June 2010, he signed a four-year contract with Turkish club Gençlerbirliği.

 After four years in Turkey, in September 2014, Zec returned to Croatia, signing with Rijeka.

-At the beginning of 2015, Zec signed for Balıkesirspor on a three and a half year contract.
+At the beginning of 2015, Zec signed for Balıkesirspor on a three-and-a-half-year contract.

 On 27 July 2015, je signed a one-year contract with Gabala in the Azerbaijan Premier League, with the option of an additional year.
 On 21 May, Gabala announced that Zec was leaving the club.

 On 26 August 2016, Zec signed with Turkish Süper Lig club Karabükspor.
 During August 2017, he left Karabükspor.

 On 25 August 2017, he signed with Gazişehir Gaziantep in the TFF First League.
 On 10 August 2018, it was announced that Zec left Gazişehir Gaziantep.

 On 21 January 2019, he signed a contract with Bosnian Premier League club Željezničar.

 He scored his first goal for Željezničar on 3 March 2019, in a 2–1 home league win against Mladost Doboj Kakanj.
-Zec extended his contract with Željezničar for three more years on 18 June 2019, which is due to keep him at the club until June 2022.
+Zec extended his contract with Željezničar for three more years on 18 June 2019.
+Following the end of the 2021–22 season, he left the club and retired from professional football.